Both FICO and VantageScore can be used to tell a creditor how creditworthy someone is, but how they determine credit scores differs.

 Credit score versions matter

-Making things a bit trickier, newer versions of your credit score may also look different from older versions of the same score, due to revisions in the way the scores are calculated.
+Newer versions of your credit score may also look different from older versions of the same score due to revisions in the way the companies calculate them.
 For example, a newer version of your credit score may treat a recent late payment with more weight than an older version.

-As a result, the parts of your credit history that count most toward the success of your application will not only depend on the type of credit score that a lender uses.
-It may also depend on the version of that score your lender is using.
+As a result, the parts of your credit history that count most toward the success of your application will not only depend on the type of credit score a lender uses – it may also depend on the version of that score.

-Similarly, the VantageScore 4.0 model expands from prior versions by placing significantly more weight on your total credit usage and your debt-to-credit-ratio than on your payment history.
-But VantageScore 3.0 – which is still in circulation – places more weight on your overall payment history than on any other component of your score.
-In addition, VantageScore 4.0 gives less weight to medical collections and it ignores new collection accounts that are younger than six months.
+VantageScore 3.0 – which is still in circulation – places more weight on your overall payment history than on any other component of your score.
+But the newer VantageScore 4.0 model expands from prior versions by placing significantly more weight on your total credit usage and debt-to-credit ratio than on your payment history – and it also gives less weight to medical collections and ignores new collection accounts that are younger than six months.

-Although the term “credit score” is often used interchangeably, no matter what version is used, there’s no such thing as a universal score.
-The truth is you have many different credit scores – including from the same scoring developer.
+There’s no such thing as a universal score.
+The truth is you have many different credit scores – including those from the same scoring developer.

-But despite the differences between scores, the basic components of a good credit score remain the same: pay your bills on time, limit your credit usage, don’t close your oldest revolving account and don’t go wild applying for a whole bunch of credit at one time.
+But despite the differences among scoring models, the basic components of maintaining a good credit score remain the same: Pay your bills on time, limit your credit usage, don’t close your oldest revolving account and don’t go wild applying for a whole bunch of credit at one time.

-If you follow those basic rules of thumb, you should be able to build a credit score that you’re proud to show off to any lender.
+Follow these basic rules of thumb and you should be able to build a credit score that you’re proud to show off to any lender.